BigQuery Connector¶

 Copy the principal name shown in the output.

-A window on the right hand side will appear.
-Paste the principal name copied earlier into the New principals box (see Mark 1 below).
+In the box that appears on the right-hand side, paste the principal name you just copied into the New principals box (see Mark 1 below).
 Next, in the Role box, find and select the role BigQuery Data Viewer (see Mark 2 below).

-You should now see that the principal is listed in the View By Principals list (see Mark 1 below).
+The principal should now be listed in the View By Principals list (see Mark 1 below).

 Note: It can take a few seconds for the GCP permissions to apply.